-What plays out over Wreck-It Ralph and its inflated two hour run-time amounts to little more than a depressing, poorly realized morality tale about learning to accept your role in life no matter how shitty it is.
+What plays out over Wreck-It Ralph and its inflated two hour run-time amounts to little more than a depressing, poorly realised morality tale about learning to accept your role in life no matter how crappy it is.
+Damn, Disney!

 There are many, many other plot holes I could mention but this one is especially problematic because so much of the film’s intended “drama”, especially in the closing scenes, rests on the idea that the key characters could outright disappear from existence altogether.

-Well let’s talk about that for a second, because yes; Wreck-it Ralph is clearly intended to be viewed by a younger audience.
-A younger audience that I really don’t see appreciating the dizzying number of aging cameos and references that this film fires off in the opening twenty minutes alone.
+Well let’s talk about that for a second, because yes; Wreck-It Ralph is clearly intended to be viewed by a younger audience.
+A younger audience that I really don’t see appreciating the dizzying number of cameos and references that this film fires off in the opening twenty minutes alone.

 Other cameos just don’t make a whole lot of sense, like Street Fighter‘s Zangief appearing in the support group scene (when did he become a bad guy?) or Sonic the Hedgehog, who has several brief glimpses despite being known for his home console games and not for any landmark arcade release.
 It may seem strange to hear from a former Sega advocate, but I really had Mario pegged for that appearance instead and his absence overall (aside from a throwaway verbal reference) lends a peculiar air to the rather deflated proceedings.